sern-handler/awesome-plugins/README.md

 ## Contributing

 Create your plugin by reading the docs, then open a PR.
-Code it in typescript, and a GitHub Action will convert the plugin to JavaScript automatically when merged.
+Code it in TypeScript, and a GitHub Action will convert the plugin to JavaScript automatically when merged.